tbela99/uploadManager/README.md

 [Demo](http://tbela.fragged.org/demos/upload/Demo/)
 ![Screenshot](http://github.com/tbela99/uploadManager/raw/master/screenshot.png)

 How to use
 ---------------------

-uploadManager uploads files in a temparay folder of your webserser and pull back the uploaded file name and its path in the form, so you can send them along with the rest of the form. you will need a webserver with php installed to run the demo.
+uploadManager uploads files in a temporary folder of your webserser and pull back the uploaded file name and its path in the form, so you can send them along with the rest of the form. you will need a webserver with php installed to run the demo. for a detailed usage see HOWTO.md in the Docs folder.

 # uploadManager

-.
+creates and manage uploads

 ### uploadManager Property: xmlhttpupload

 (*boolean*) indicates if the browser handle file upload via XMLHTTPRequest.

+### uploadManager Property: enqueue

+(*boolean*) queue upload. by default upload are not queued.

 ### uploadManager Method: upload {#uploadManager:upload}
 ------------